Azure-Samples/cognitive-services-speech-sdk/public_samples/samples/java/jre/console/README.md

-# Java Console app for the Java Run-Time Environment (JRE) on Windows or Linux (Ubuntu 16.04 or 18.04)
+# Java Console app for the Java Run-Time Environment (JRE) on Windows or Linux (Ubuntu 16.04, Ubuntu 18.04, Debian 9)

 This sample demonstrates various forms of speech recognition, intent recognition, and translation using the Speech SDK for Java on Windows or Linux.

 > **Note:**
-> the Speech SDK for the JRE currently supports only the Windows x64 platform and Linux (Ubuntu 16.04 or 18.04) x64 distribution.
+> the Speech SDK for the JRE currently supports only the Windows x64 platform and Linux (Ubuntu 16.04 x64, Ubuntu 18.04 x64, Debian 9 x64).

 ## Prerequisites